asakinory/asakinory/README.md

 - 👋 Hi, I’m @asakinory
 - 👀 I’m interested in User Experience design and research tools, especially ones that combine Data Science analysis methods.
-- 🌱 I’m currently learning HCI (human computer interaction) at the Technion israel institute of technology.
 - 💞️ I’m looking to collaborate on projects that has to do with developing tools for UX research written in JavaScript and/or Python.
 - 📫 Reach me at asakinory@gmail.com